 “Having recently graduated from Augustana University with a B.A. in biology, I have been admitted into the Class of 2021 at Harvard Medical School to begin July 2017.
 As a lifelong South Dakota resident from Brandon, SD, I am excited for this new opportunity as I head out to the east coast for the next 4+ years.
 At this time, I am unsure of the field of medicine in which I would like to practice, but surgery, orthopedics/sports medicine, cardiology, and neurology are all of interest to me.
 And while I am uncertain where this next stage of my life will take me, I am grateful for the financial support of Davenport, Evan, Hurwitz, & Smith, as the scholarship that I was awarded helped allow me to pursue an outstanding education opportunity at Augustana University in Sioux Falls over the past four years.”

-Davenport Evans: A great story from the Argus Leader, Augie QB Chase Marso to forego eligibility, attend Harvard
+Argus Leader, May 1, 2017: Augie QB Chase Marso to forego eligibility, attend Harvard

 ’07, Rachel Hurley, MD/PhD Program, Mayo Clinic, Rochester, MN